It seems no matter where you go in the world there seems to be some Croatian connection. There is even one in India’s western coastal state of Goa.

 Centuries ago the Croatian city of Dubrovnik was a prominent trading town and in the quest for textiles and spices, traders from Dubrovnik made their way to Goa, eventually forming a little colony and building their own Church.

 “It was the quest for Indian spices and textiles that brought traders from Dubrovnik to Goa.
 They settled where the Gandaulim village stands today.
-Sources suggest that Dubrovnikers arrived in Portuguese Goa sometime between 1530-1535 and later founded their own colony, Sao Braz, named after Dubrovnik’s patron saint St. Blaise (Sveti Vlaho).
+Sources suggest that Dubrovnikers arrived in the Portuguese colony in India of Goa sometime between 1530-1535 and later founded their own colony, Sao Braz, named after Dubrovnik’s patron saint St. Blaise (Sveti Vlaho).
 This Church was built around 1563,” Live History India writes.

 The Church they built was a replica of the original St. Blaise Church back in their hometown of Dubrovnik.